GitHub Copilot: Features

 When provided with a programming problem in natural language, Copilot is capable of generating solution code.
 It is also able to describe input code in English and translate code between programming languages.

-Copilot enables developers to utilize a variety of Large Language Models (LLMs) from leading LLM providers, including various versions of OpenAI's GPT (including GPT-5 and GPT-5 Mini), Anthropic's Sonnet, and Google's Gemini.
+Copilot enables developers to choose between multiple large language models (LLMs), including OpenAI's GPT models, Anthropic's Claude, xAI's Grok, and Google's Gemini.

 According to its website, GitHub Copilot includes assistive features for programmers, such as the conversion of code comments to runnable code, and autocomplete for chunks of code, repetitive sections of code, and entire methods and/or functions.
 GitHub reports that Copilot's autocomplete feature is accurate roughly half of the time; with some Python function header code, for example, Copilot correctly autocompleted the rest of the function body code 43% of the time on the first try and 57% of the time after ten attempts.

 GitHub states that Copilot's features allow programmers to navigate unfamiliar coding frameworks and languages by reducing the amount of time users spend reading documentation.

 Implementation

 GitHub Copilot was initially powered by the OpenAI Codex, which is a modified, production version of GPT-3.
 The Codex model is additionally trained on gigabytes of source code in a dozen programming languages.
 Copilot's OpenAI Codex was trained on a selection of the English language, public GitHub repositories, and other publicly available source code.
 This includes a filtered dataset of 159 gigabytes of Python code sourced from 54 million public GitHub repositories.
 OpenAI's GPT-3 is licensed exclusively to Microsoft, GitHub's parent company.

 In November 2023, Copilot Chat was updated to use OpenAI's GPT-4 model.
-In 2024, Copilot began allowing users to choose between different large language models, such as GPT-4o or Claude 3.5.
+In 2024, Copilot began allowing users to choose between different large language models, including Gemini and Claude.